MatteoPossamai/techincal_resources/DSA/lists/linked_list.md

 A linked list can also be circular, if the last element points to the first element.
 This is useful when you need to traverse the list in a circular way.

+## TECHNIQUES

+1. You can use a linked list to implement a stack or a queue.
+2. It is ofter used a dummy node to simplify the code.
+This is a node that is not part of the linked list, but it is used to simplify the code.
+For example, when you need to delete the first element of the list, you can use a dummy node that points to the first element of the list.
+This way, you don't need to check if the first element is the one you want to delete.
+You can just delete the next element of the dummy node.

 ## RESOURCES
 - [Linked List](https://www.geeksforgeeks.org/linked-list-set-1-introduction/)
 - [Doubly Linked List](https://www.geeksforgeeks.org/doubly-linked-list/)